Enter your zip to

 Appearance

-This is especially important if the stucco you need to repair is on the front of your home or is otherwise very visible.
+This matters even more if the repair is on the front of your home or in a highly visible area.

 Durability